2024 Odisha Legislative Assembly election: Aftermath

-On 4 June 2024, BJP won 78 seats crossing the required majority mark of 74 and thus won the elections.
-Mohan Charan Majhi was declared to be the Chief Minister and was sworn in on 12 June to form the state government.
-15 other ministers took oaths, including Kanak Vardhan Singh Deo and Pravati Parida as the Deputy CMs.
+On 4 June 2024, the Bharatiya Janata Party (BJP) won 78 seats, crossing the majority mark of 74 in the 147-member assembly and ending the 24-year tenure of the BJD government.
+Mohan Charan Majhi, a four-time MLA representing the Kendujhar constituency, was selected as the legislative leader and sworn in on 12 June 2024 as the Chief Minister.
+Kanak Vardhan Singh Deo and Pravati Parida were sworn in concurrently as Deputy Chief Ministers.